epics-base/pvaPy/documentation/streamingFramework.md

 The above modes are specified via the '--input-mode' and '--output-mode' arguments for the pvapy-hpc-consumer command, with 'pva' being the default input mode and 'pvas' the default output mode.
+Keep in mind that the client-based output modes will be less performant than the default server-based mode.

 In addition to above input and output modes, one can also use the following environment variables:
 * EPICS_PVA_BROADCAST_PORT: for controlling UDP-based channel search on the client side